romcok/terraform-aws-ha-webapp/README.md

 | __DB_REPLICAS_ENDPOINT__ | Comma separated database replica endpoints          |
 | __DB_ENDPOINTS__         | Comma separated list of database instance endpoints |

+## TODO
+The following items are areas of improvement and additional features that can be added to the module in the future:
+- Update the ALB listener to use the SSL certificate and configure HTTPS connections.
+- Implement auto-scaling for the ECS Fargate tasks to handle varying levels of traffic and ensure optimal resource utilization.
+- Evaluate and implement additional performance optimizations for the ECS tasks, such as caching strategies and content delivery networks (CDN).

 ## License
 This module is released under the MIT License.